‘G SHOCK’ - Mercedes-Benz G-Class Range Independent New Review (Ref:1068/8690)

 Design and Build

-Previous owners will recognise classic G-Class details such as the distinctive door handles, the exterior protective strip, the exposed spare wheel on the rear door and prominent indicator lights.
-Less familiar are the narrower, more precise panel gaps this time round.
-Things have taken a big step forward inside, where there's multifunction steering wheel with touch-sensitive controls for the infotainment system, plus an electric handbrake and a gear selector stalk mounted on the steering column.
+As before, there's a multifunction steering wheel, plus an electric handbrake and a gear selector stalk mounted on the steering column.
 An analogue instrument panel comes as standard, but a 'virtual' display is optional.
 Hallmarks of the original G-Class include a grab handle in front of the front passenger and chrome switches for the three differential locks.

 Market and Model